mono/website/docs/gui/gtksharp/new-in-version-2x.md

 The new FileChooser interface is implemented by FileChooserDialog to provide an attractive and powerful way for your application to interface with the file system.

-See the API here: [http:/monodoc/T:Gtk.FileChooser Gtk.FileChooser].
+See the API here: [Gtk.FileChooser](http://docs.go-mono.com/index.aspx?link=T:Gtk.FileChooser).

 ### Toolbar